Best Backpack Rain Covers That Stay Put in Wind and Rain

 Best For: Budget-conscious day hikers and travelers who need reliable short-duration rain protection.

 It is important to set expectations with budget gear.
-Covers like the Joy Walker are fantastic for a 5-hour hike where rain is a possibility, but they aren’t expedition gear.
+Covers like the Joy Walker are fantastic for a 5-hour hike where rain is a possibility, but they are not expedition gear.
 After half a day of sustained downpours, moisture can begin to seep through.
 They also use stiffer materials that can crinkle audibly as you walk, and their sizing can be a bit quirky.

 However, customer service is top-notch.
 Reviewers consistently report that the brand responds quickly to sizing issues and offers free exchanges.

-The Verdict: For a half-day hike, a commute through uncertain weather, or a casual trail walk, the Joy Walker cover is a smart, affordable choice.
+For a half-day hike, a commute through uncertain weather, or a casual trail walk, the Joy Walker cover is a smart, affordable choice.

 5. Deuter Rain Cover III